 In accordance with the Road Safety Authority (Commercial vehicle roadworthiness) Act 2012, the RSA has appointed authorised officers to inspect compliance with these regulations and to issue directions and take prosecutions for non-compliance.

-Both RSA Authorised Officers and Bureau Veritas, on behalf of the Authority, are conducting these operator premises inspections.
+Both RSA Authorised Officers and A.A.
+Ireland, on behalf of the Authority, are conducting these operator premises inspections.
 Most initial visits are educational and advisory in nature to give operators the opportunity to know their obligations and comply.
 At least 250 to 300 operator premises inspections are conducted each month.

 A person convicted of an offence under the regulations may be liable to a fine of up to €5,000 or a term of imprisonment not exceeding 6 months or to both.

 [Disclaimer: This is not intended to be an exhaustive list of all of the legal provisions associated with the rules on driving and resting time of HGV/PSV drivers, working time, tachographs or Commercial Vehicle Roadworthiness]